Telephone numbers in Cuba

-Telephone numbers in Cuba all have the same format, consisting of the country code (53), followed by an area code.

-Phone numbers in Cuba have up to eight digits.
+Telephone numbers in Cuba conform to a fixed format of eight digits.
 The first one to two are the area code, the remaining digits are the subscriber number.

-Calls between different area codes are prefixed with the trunk prefix 0, followed by the area code.
+Calls between locations with different area codes are prefixed with the trunk prefix 0, followed by the area code and telephone number.

+The telephone country code is 53.

-The international call prefix is 00.
+The international call prefix is harmonized to 00 (fix line formerly used 119 while mobile always used 00).